 Fortnite Vending Machines explained

-Introduced as part of Fortnite's 'Content Updates' initiative - introducing new content without the need for a full scale game update - Vending Machines appear through the map to give players the chance to get new loot mid-game.
+Introduced as part of Fortnite's 'Content Updates' initiative - introducing new content without the need for a full scale game update - Vending Machines first appeared through the map to give players the chance to get new loot mid-game.

-The loot available will cycle through the items on a short timer, one for each material type.
+The loot available will cycle through the items on a short timer.
 To switch between items faster, then hit it with your pickaxe - useful if you're in a hurry.